ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/README.md

 # Disable auto-opening the browser.
 <%= program %> run start <%= cliSeparator %>--no-open

-# Create the editor with the interface using the German language.
+# Create the editor with the interface in German.
 <%= program %> run start <%= cliSeparator %>--language=de
 ```